kparc/bcc/d/README.md

 notes:
 A.S kernel interface (map unmap ..)
-a.c replaces libc (fp and pf need more work) b.c compiles b code
+a.c replaces libc (fp and pf need much more work) b.c compiles b code

 p() parse(this would change for c89 etc.  minor. the rest is the same.)